HenrikBengtsson/shellcheck-repl/README.md

 ^-- SC2164: Use 'cd ... || exit' or 'cd ... || return' in case cd fails.
 ```

 The suggestion is really valid for scripts, but for the command line is is just annoying.
 Because of this, **shellcheck-repl** disables the check for SC2164 by default.
-In addition, it also disables the validation of other ShellCheck rules that are too tedious or simply false-positives when used at the command line:
+In addition, it also disables the validation of other ShellCheck rules that are too tedious or simply false-positives when used at the command line.
+Here is the complete list:

  * [SC1001]: This \= will be a regular '=' in this context.
  * [SC1090]: Can't follow non-constant source.
 Use a directive to specify location.
+ * [SC1091]: Not following: (error message here).
  * [SC2034]: 'var' appears unused.
 Verify it or export it.
+ * [SC2155]: Declare and assign separately to avoid masking return values.
  * [SC2164]: Use 'cd ... || exit' or 'cd ... || return' in case cd fails.

 This set of rules that are disabled by default can be configured via environment variable `SHELLCHECK_REPL_EXCLUDE` by specifying rules (without `SC` prefix) as a comma-separated list.
-The default corresponds to `SHELLCHECK_REPL_EXCLUDE=1001,1090,2034,2164`.
+The default corresponds to `SHELLCHECK_REPL_EXCLUDE=1001,1090,1091,2034,2155,2164`.

 ## Requirements